 Halfway through Sheryl’s book, and taking on some of Jennifer’s thought theory, I’ve already begun to develop and share my own leadership lessons, and understand what makes me a truly effective leader?

-My story is shaped like this… Working in the male-dominated construction industry, I often laugh at the many nick -names given to me by my male counterparts.
+My story is shaped like this… having worked in the male-dominated industry of Engineering and Project Management, I often laugh at the many nick -names given to me by my male counterparts.
 The Princess of Power and Princess Warrior are two of my favourite.
 These nicknames are indicative of how my male peers uniquely (and somewhat strangely) express their admiration and recognition toward me as a female leader.

 - Personal Strength – As a leader we must always work on our emotional and intellectual stability and stamina.
 Aim for strong and sensitive but never overly aggressive.